garywuuu/fde/DEPLOYMENT.md

 # Deployment Guide

-This guide walks you through deploying the FDE Workflow Platform to Railway (PostgreSQL) and Vercel (Next.js).
+This guide walks you through deploying the Orbital to Railway (PostgreSQL) and Vercel (Next.js).

 ## Prerequisites